Tempo and modes of cultural evolution in the complex display of the superb lyrebird

 Geographic variation in the multimodal display of the Albert’s lyrebird (Menura alberti)

-PhD Student: Fiona Backhouse
+PhD Student: Dr Fiona Backhouse

-Contact: Fiona Backhouse
+Contact: Dr Fiona Backhouse

 The males of many species of bird attract females by performing dance-like visual displays accompanied by elaborate songs, but such multimodal performances are poorly understood.
 The Menuridae – the lyrebirds – are famous for their mimetic songs but they also perform elaborate multimodal displays.
 Our lab's previous work has focused on the superb lyrebird, but at present it is unclear to what extent their displays are unique to this species and what features are typical of the Menuridae more generally.
 This project will provide the first systematic study of the multimodal displays of Albert’s lyrebirds, informing our understanding of the song and dance displays of the Menuridae more generally.

-PhD Student: Fiona Backhouse
+PhD Student: Dr Fiona Backhouse

-Contact: Fiona Backhouse
+Contact: Dr Fiona Backhouse

 The males of many species of bird attract females by performing dance-like visual displays accompanied by elaborate songs, but such multimodal performances are poorly understood.
 The Menuridae – the lyrebirds – are famous for their mimetic songs but they also perform elaborate multimodal displays.
 Our lab's previous work has focused on the superb lyrebird, but at present it is unclear to what extent their displays are unique to this species and what features are typical of the Menuridae more generally.
 This project will provide the first systematic study of the multimodal displays of Albert’s lyrebirds, informing our understanding of the song and dance displays of the Menuridae more generally.